neuralhydrology/neuralhydrology/docs/source/usage/quickstart.rst

 .. code-block::

+    # On Linux and macOS:
     curl -LsSf https://astral.sh/uv/install.sh | sh
+    # On Windows, use PowerShell:
+    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

 If you already have a Python environment, you can install the package directly.
 However, we recommend creating a virtual environment.